-Table 126: Elements of the Nketoana LM M&E System
+Table 131: Elements of the Nketoana LM M&E System

-Design of a Municipal Scorecard The Municipal institutional scorecards relates directly to the Municipal Service Delivery and Budget Implementation Plan Daily, monthly and quarterly performance monitoring Daily capturing of performance details based on activities performance and schedules executed / implemented.
-Monthly performance reports from individual supervisors to senior managers (HODs) Performance Evaluation Mid-year performance evaluation, based on Municipal SDBIP targets in comparison with actual results achieved

-Annual performance evaluation, based on Municipal SDBIP targets in comparison with actual results achieved · · Annual auditing of the Organisational PMS in terms of Annual Auditing of the PMS Chapter 3 of the Municipal Planning and Performance Management Regulations by the Internal Auditors Compilation of the Mid-Year Budget and Performance Report in terms of section 72 of the Municipal Finance Management Act Compilation of the Annual Performance Report in terms of section 46(1) of the Municipal Systems Act Compilation of the Annual Report in terms of section 46 of the Municipal Systems Act and the Municipal Finance Reporting and Accountability Management Act, sections 121-127 (including the Annual , , Financial Statements) Consideration of the Performance Reports by Management, Council and the Audit Committee Submission of performance reports to the Provincial and National Treasury and COGTA Advertisement of performance reports for scrutiny and comments by the public
+Design of a Municipal Scorecard The Municipal institutional scorecards relates directly to the Municipal Service Delivery and Budget Implementation Plan Municipal Service Delivery and Budget Implementation Plan Municipal Service Delivery and Budget Implementation Plan Daily capturing of performance details based on activities Daily, monthly and quarterly performance and schedules executed / implemented. performance monitoring Monthly performance reports from individual supervisors to senior managers (HODs) Mid-year performance evaluation, based on Municipal Performance Evaluation SDBIP targets in comparison with actual results achieved Performance Evaluation Annual performance evaluation, based on Municipal SDBIP targets in comparison with actual results achieved Annual auditing of the Organizational PMS in terms of Annual Auditing of the PMS Chapter 3 of the Municipal Planning and Performance Management Regulations by the Internal Auditors Compilation of the Mid-Year Budget and Performance Report in terms of section 72 of the Municipal Finance Management Act Compilation of the Annual Performance Report in terms of section 46(1) of the Municipal Systems Act Compilation of the Annual Report in terms of section 46 of the Municipal Systems Act and the Municipal Finance Reporting and Accountability Management Act, sections 121-127 (including the Annual . toporang anar toooantaoms Financial Statements) Consideration of the Performance Reports by Management, Council and the Audit Committee Submission of performance reports to the Provincial and National Treasury and COGTA Advertisement of performance reports for scrutiny and comments by the public comments by the public